André Kuper

-André Kuper (born 14 December 1960) is a German politician from the Christian Democratic Union.
+André Kuper (born 14 December 1960 in Wiedenbrück) is a German politician from the Christian Democratic Union.
 Between 1997 and 2012 he was mayor of the city of Rietberg.
 Since then he has been a member of the Landtag of North Rhine-Westphalia.
 Kuper was elected president of the State Parliament on 1 June 2017.
 In 2022 he was re-elected to this office for another five years.